 First, contact your lender and verify that you are paying a mortgage insurance premium.
 You’ll also need to get the exact outstanding balance on your mortgage loan.
 If you feel that your home’s value has gone up enough to reach the 20-25% mark, then you’ll need to talk to your lender about the steps involved in having an appraisal performed for PMI removal.
 Be sure to ask if you can hire your own appraiser or if you must go through an appraiser selected by the bank.
 If you can use your own, give Lexington Appraisals a call.

 As a trusted Georgia home appraiser since 2001, Lexington Appraisals will provide you with the service, details, and speedy home appraisal reports many of our customers have come to expect.
+All of our appraisals will be completed in agreement of the USPAP and Appraisal Guidelines for Federal Land Acquisition.
 We at are here to help you.
 Contact us for your complimentary consultation and detailed quote.